Harachili/Harachili.github.io/content/projects/PvsNP.md

 # Exploring the P vs. NP Problem

 In the Honors Program for the academic year 2020/2021, under the guidance of Professor [Nicola Galesi](https://scholar.google.com/citations?user=0Ch05b4AAAAJ), I delved into the renowned `P = NP?` problem.
 This problem, formulated by Stephen Cook of the University of Toronto in the 1970s, seeks to answer a fundamental question: Are efficient deterministic computations sufficient to capture efficient non-deterministic computations?
 In this context, efficiency refers to algorithms with polynomial time complexity.
+The italian version of the written paper is [here](https://github.com/Harachili/relazione_percorso_d_eccellenza).
+This work was done during my bachelor's degree, which was fully in italian.
+In this journey through the fascinating world of computational complexity theory, I have had the privilege of being one of the six individuals elected for the Honour's Program.
+It's a distinction I hold with great pride, and I've approached theoretical computer science with great enthusiasm.

 ## The Challenge Illustrated